slbsmkmil/techteam/README.md

 # README ( ATTENTION PLEASE READ ME CAREFULLY )
-# OFFICAL WEBSITE FOR LIVE STREAMING TEAM OF STUDENT LEADER BOARD SMK MUNSHI IBRAHIM LABIS
+# OFFICAL WEBSITE FOR STUDENT LEADER BAORD SMK MUNSHI IBRAHIM LABIS

 A brief description of what this project does and who it's for information of SLB SMKMIL